JustinMShea/phoenixdown/README.md

 ### `01-chap1.Rmd`, etc.

 These are the Rmd files for each chapter in your dissertation.
 Write your thesis in these.
+If you're writing in RStudio, you may find the [wordcount addin](https://github.com/benmarwick/wordcountaddin) useful for getting word counts and readability statistics in R markdown documents.

 ### `bib/`

-Store your bibliography (as bibtex files) here. we recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) to efficiently manage and insert citations.
+Store your bibliography (as bibtex files) here.
+We recommend using the [citr addin](https://github.com/crsh/citr) and [Zotero](https://www.zotero.org/) to efficiently manage and insert citations.

 ### `csl/`